Skip to main content

 (H) Non-property taxes, interest, and penalties.

-(d) A statement of the amount or amounts in dispute, which shall include the following, as applicable:
+(d) A statement of the amount or amounts in dispute, including the following, as applicable:

-(i) In taxable value contested cases, a statement indicating whether there is a dispute relative to the value of an addition or a loss.
+(i) A statement indicating whether there is a dispute relative to the value of an addition or a loss in contested cases involving a dispute as to a property’s taxable value.

-(ii) In non-property tax appeals, a statement of the portion of the tax admitted to be correct, if any, and a copy of the assessment or other notice being appealed attached to the petition.
+(ii) A statement of the portion of the tax admitted to be correct, if any, in non-property tax contested cases and a copy of the assessment, decision, or order being appealed attached to the petition.

 R 792.10229 Answers.

 Rule 229.
-(1) The respondent shall have 28 days from the date of service of the petition to file an answer or responsive motion.
-Failure to file an answer or responsive motion within 28 days may result in the holding of the respondent in default and the conducting of a default hearing, as provided in R 792.10231.
+(1) The respondent shall file an answer or responsive motion within 28 days after the date of service of the petition with noted docket number.
+Failure to file an answer or responsive motion within 28 days may result in the holding of the respondent in default and may, if the respondent fails to timely cure the default, result in the conducting of a default hearing, as provided in R 792.10231.

-(2) The answer shall be written to fully advise the petitioner and the tribunal of the nature of the defense and shall contain a specific admission or denial of each material allegation in the petition.
-If the respondent is without knowledge or information sufficient to form a belief as to the truth of an allegation, then the answer shall so state and the statement shall have the effect of a denial.
-If the respondent intends to qualify or deny only a part of an allegation, then the answer shall specify so much of the allegation as is true and shall qualify or deny only the remainder.
-In addition, the answer shall contain a clear and concise statement of every ground on which the respondent relies and has the burden of proof.
-Paragraphs of the answer shall be designated to correspond to paragraphs of the petition to which they relate.
+(2) The answer must be signed and advise the petitioner and the tribunal of the nature of the defenses.
+The answer must also contain a specific admission or denial of each material allegation in the petition.
+If the respondent is without knowledge or information sufficient to form a belief as to the truth of an allegation, then the answer must so state and the statement has the effect of a denial.
+If the respondent intends to qualify or deny only a part of an allegation, then the answer must specify so much of the allegation as is true and qualify or deny only the remainder.
+In addition, the answer must contain a clear and concise statement of every ground on which the respondent relies and has the burden of proof.
+Paragraphs of the answer must be designated to correspond to paragraphs of the petition to which they relate.

-(3) An answer may assert as many defenses as the respondent may have against a petitioner.
+(3) An answer may assert as many defenses as the respondent may have against the claims raised by the petitioner.
 A defense is not waived by being joined with 1 or more other defenses.
-All defenses not asserted in either the answer or by appropriate motion are waived, except for either the following defenses:
+All defenses not asserted in either the answer or by appropriate motion are waived, except for either of the following defenses:

 (a) Lack of jurisdiction.